sassoftware/R-swat/README.md

 Communication between R and CAS can be performed in a binary format with proprietary C libraries, or over HTTP to a REST interface on the server.
-The C libraries (and therefore binary communication) are supported for 64-bit Linux only.
+The C libraries (and therefore binary communication) are supported for 64-bit Linux or Windows only.
 Connections to CAS that use binary communication are similar to the following example:

 ```